 The 2023-2024 Global Irish Studies Initiative Fellowship cohort consists of 4 Undergraduates, 3 Master’s candidates, and 1 PhD candidate.
 Learn about their independent research projects below.

 GIS supports undergraduate and graduate Fellows (all Georgetown students) in developing independent research projects (both critical and creative) that explore Irish Studies in a comparative or global context, focusing on Irish history, politics, literature, public health, business, and more.
 Our aim is to support student academic work on Ireland in whatever form it takes and in whatever discipline or school it takes place.

-Learn more about our current GIS Fellows and their research projects below.
-The competition for 2021-22 Fellows is now closed, but students interested in becoming a Global Irish Studies Fellow for the 2022-23 year should check the application page in Fall of 2022.
+The competition for 2023-24 Fellows is now closed, but students interested in becoming a Global Irish Studies Fellow for the 2024-25 year should check the application page in Fall of 2024.